CarterFaceySmith/CarterTerminal/README.md

 Further, I recently installed Glow as well.
 I personally use a lot of markdown files for various things, rendering them in nano is fine but *this*?
 Well this is much nicer.

 #### [Microsoft PowerToys](https://docs.microsoft.com/en-us/windows/powertoys/)
-Disclaimer: Yeah alright, *teeeechnically* it's got nothing to do with the terminal aside from making it easier to launch, but I like it and this is my guide so bugger off.
+Disclaimer: Yeah alright, *teeeechnically* it's got nothing to do with the terminal aside from making it easier to launch, but I like it and this is my guide so fuck off.

-This is bar none the biggest upgrade to my Windows workflow due to Run and FancyZones, if you're on Windows and don't have it you're mising out big time.
+This is bar none the biggest upgrade to my Windows workflow due to Run and FancyZones, if you're on Windows and don't have it you're missing out big time.

 #### Misc.
 Nonsense
 I changed my default command line terminal to nano because I'm not smart enough to use Vim or its' derivatives.